hol-workshop/migrate_to_atp/README.md

 - Create tables using pre-created sqlfile.
 - Enable GGADMIN for Goldengate replication.

-In step 3, Oracle Goldengate configuration will consist of followings:
+In step 3:

 - Extract exttab process at Goldengate for non-Oracle database, it is known as change data capture for continuous replication.
 - Extract extdmp process at Goldengate for non-Oracle database, it will ship our captured trail files to Microservices for continuous replication.
 - Extract initload process at Goldengate for non-Oracle database, it is our first data loader process and inserts to ATP.

+![](/files/general.gif)

+In step 4:
 - Replicate process at Microservices, it will apply trail files captured by initload process.

-![](/files/general.gif)

 # Prerequisites